WCB provides a range of benefits tailored to the unique needs of injured workers. However, understanding these

 Home Maintenance Allowance (HMA): Exterior Support You Can Rely On

-- Level 1: For serious disabilities limiting basic outdoor
+- Level 1: For serious disabilities limiting basic indoor/outdoor maintenance duties

 Personal Care Allowance (PCA): Comprehensive Life Assistance